bashtools/mokctl/docs/testfix.md

 ![](images/firsttimeworkingok.png)

+For information about my development environment see: [devenv.md](/docs/devenv.md).

 ## Checking against Kind

-The CPU usage still seems quite high.
-Let's compare to Kind.
+The CPU usage still seems quite high and I'm not sure if we will get 3 masters, 3 workers, and a load-balancer running.
+That would allow me to do a full Kubernetes-the-hard-way.
+Let's compare CPU usage to Kind.

+...

 ## What's next

+It's taken 9 days to get this far with documentation and a working tool with 60+ tests.
+Not too bad!